kwalker3000/Kanban-App/README.md

 I had worked previously with NextJs in creating a full-stack website.
 I enjoyed the experience and knew I wanted to use the framework again for this project as I also wanted to make this one full stack.

 Since the work was building things I was already familiar with, most of the project dealt with re-solidifying what I have learned so far.
-However, there were certain areas of focus in particular that required extra attention:
+However, there were certain areas of focus that required extra attention:

  1. ***Implementation:*** How should the various components interact on a single page?
  2. ***Theme propagation:*** How should I propagate the color theme throughout the application?